NA-MIC/ProjectWeek/PW36_2022_Virtual/Projects/OHIFModeGallery/Readme.md

     - uninstall-extension, uninstall-mode : same above but for uninstalling
     - list : list all extensions and modes that are installable in OHIF

-- Update OHIF to dynamically install extensions and modes from config files rather than hard coded
+- Update OHIF to dynamically install extensions and modes from config files rather than having to hard code their inclusion.
+  - For example one could install OHIF, then a set of modes/extensions, programmatically.

+Stretch Goals:
-- Stretch Goal: To parse information from npm to populate the markdown of the OHIF page for installable modes and extensions.
+- Parse information from npm to populate the markdown of the OHIF page for installable modes and extensions.
+- Versioning errors + conflict resolution for mode dependencies.
+- Type the contract interfaces for extensions and modes in typescript.

+Super stretch goal: type all the things

 ## Approach and Plan